replit/play/README.md

 Both of the `@play.repeat_forever` functions will run seemingly at the same time, which makes the code look a lot simpler for new programmers.

-Although it's annoying to have to type `async` before procedure definitions and it may acustom learners to non-typical code, we think the trade-off is worth it.
+Although it's annoying to have to type `async` before procedure definitions and it may acustom learners to non-typical ways of making functions, we think the trade-off is worth it.
 Plus, we'd hope your IDE would be good enough so that brand new programmers don't have to type this stuff.